We're Going on a Sound Hunt...

 Before we set out on our sound hunt we shared this rhyme (based on We're Going on a Bear Hunt)

 As we continued our sound hunt around our neighbourhood we walked through a wooded area & heard birdsong.
-We paused to listen to the different sounds each bird made & tried to spot them hidden in the trees.
-We listened to the cracking of the twigs beneath our feet, & the rustle & crunch of the leaves as we jumped through them.
+We paused to listen to the different birds & tried to spot them hidden in the trees.

 It was great to just have space to listen, & appreciate the sounds of our outdoor environment.

 Listening is such an important skill, & to be able to explore it in this outdoor activity was really valuable.
-Often we're so focused on activities outside that we forget to take time to stop & listen to the world around us.
+Often we're so focused on activities that we forget to take time to stop & listen to the world around us.